Let's Go (The Cars song)

 "Let's Go" is a song by American rock band the Cars, written by Ric Ocasek for the band's second studio album, Candy-O (1979).
-A new wave rock song, the song's hook was inspired by the Routers.
+A new wave, pop rock and rock and roll song, its hook was inspired by the Routers.
 The song's vocals are performed by bassist Benjamin Orr.

 "Let's Go" was released in 1979 as the debut single from Candy-O on Elektra Records.
 The single was a chart success, reaching number 14 in the United States and charting in multiple other countries.
 It has since appeared on several compilation albums and has seen critical acclaim.

 It was the 100th video to be played on the first day of MTV on August 1, 1981.

 Composition

 "Let's Go" was described by Brett Milano as "another double-edged anthem" in the liner notes for Just What I Needed: The Cars Anthology.
+Classic Rock History critic Emily Fagan said that the lyrics "while seemingly straightforward, offer a glimpse into the complex interplay of attraction and cool detachment that became a hallmark of The Cars' sound."

 The song's signature hook is a series of claps followed by a shouted "Let's go!", which is derived from the 1962 song "Let's Go (Pony)" by the Routers, as well as a simple synth melody played by Greg Hawkes, using the Sync II lead preset (or a slight variation of it) from a Prophet-5 synthesizer.
 The song tells the story of a 17-year-old girl and her budding interest in "the nightlife".
+The song's themes include "youthful desire and the elusive chase of love."